mahdi6788/FreelancerApp/README.md

     as usual we need to work with backend so we need to create a new function related to API: createProjectApi(). here, we want to send (post) a data that is a new created project to backend: http.post("project/add", data).then(({data}) => data.data) then we create a custome hook : useCreateProject and also use it in where new project is created.

-    30. ***edit***
+    30. **_edit_**
-    use CreateProjectForm and
+        use CreateProjectForm

-    31. ***Edit*** isEditOpen is used to determine whether the modal for editing is open.
+    31. **_Edit_** isEditOpen is used to determine whether the modal for editing is open.
 However, if isEditOpen is shared among multiple rows, clicking the "edit" button on any row could open multiple modals or send multiple project objects to CreateProjectForm.

-    32. put Modals outside the Table, otherwiae event.target and ref.current have interface
+    32. put **Modals outside the Table**, otherwiae event.target and ref.current have interface

+    33. make blur user avatar when is loading causes better performance.
+    34. if we want to navigate user to a page we can use button or use Link
+    35. <button onClick(Navigate("/page"))> test <button>
+    36. <Link to="/page">test</Link>

+    37. **Dark Mode**
+    1. use localstorage to keep the user preference after refreshing the page.
+    2. put the main command we want to execute when the page is run into useEffect.